OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 ##### OSH Module (OSHM)

-**assembly of components (and subassemblies) with clear input, output and interfaces that fully complies with DIN SPEC 3105-1 and this metadata standard**
+Which is an **assembly of components (and subassemblies) with clear input, output and interfaces that fully complies with DIN SPEC 3105-1 and this metadata standard**.

 - (and thus can be used independently from the rest of the original machine as far as required inputs and interfaces are respected);